 The Best TV Picture Settings For Every Major Brand

-When you get a new TV, the default picture settings might not be optimized for you.
-To get the best picture quality, there are several settings that you might want to change.
+When you get a new TV, the default picture settings might not be optimized.
+To get the best picture quality, there are several settings that you should change.
 This way, you can enjoy your favorite movies and TV shows exactly how the director intended.
 Here are the best picture settings for every major TV brand.

 How Do You Calibrate a TV?